Information on the Effects of Cocaine

 What Can be Done for these Effects?

 When a person suffers continuing effects of cocaine use, an effective drug rehab program is the answer.
-By starting a residential ,drug rehabilitation program like the Narconon drug and alcohol recovery program, a person has a chance to claim his or her life back, free from the negative effects of cocaine use.
+By starting a residential drug rehabilitation program like the one offered at Narconon centers around the world, a person has a chance to claim his or her life back, free from the negative effects of cocaine use.

-The Narconon cocaine abuse treatment starts right away by supporting a person in withdrawal with nutritional supplementation.
+The Narconon program starts right away by supporting a person in withdrawal with nutritional supplementation.
 This can help relieve the depression that may hit a cocaine user hard at this time.
 Drugs like cocaine burn up nutrients in the body, the depletion of which can contribute to this depression.
 With ample mineral supplementation, a person who is anxious or irritable can become calmer.

 Later in the Narconon drug recovery program, each person experiences a thorough detoxification of drug residues that have been stored in the body with the Narconon New Life Detoxification.
 This action uses a dry heat sauna, exercise and nutritional supplements to enable the body to release and flush these toxins that can be involved in triggering cravings, slow thinking, loss of motivation and loss of enjoyment from life.